-- It is not sufficient to merely point to the violations of the Code without dealing with the question of whether such violations caused the loss.
-The recommendation dealt extensively with the risk involved in the Sharemax products which risks respondent still refuses to acknowledge.
+It is not sufficient to merely point to the violations of the Code without dealing with the question of whether such violations caused the loss.
+The recommendation dealt extensively with the risks involved in the product, risks respondent either refuses to acknowledge or was oblivious to.
 Whatever the reasons may be for respondent's failure to see the risk, respondent could not have appropriately advised his clients.
-As a result of their failure to disclose the true nature of the risk involved, complainant accepted respondents' advice and made the investments. - [14] The loss in this case was foreseeable for the following reasons: - 14.1 The violations of Notice 459 alone were sufficient basis for respondent to raise serious questions about investor protection.
-There is no evidence that he did. - 14.2 There is no evidence that respondent had even read the prospectus and this is evident from several of his claims5.
+As a result of the failure to disclose the true nature of the risk involved, complainant accepted respondent's advice and made the investments.
+It is highly probable that no investment would have been made in Sharemax had respondent disclosed the risk.
+In a recent decision of the Appeals Board it was stressed: